-If you have food on the table, you would probably think that these came from the supermarkets and grocery stores.
+If you have food on the table, you would probably think that it came from the supermarkets and grocery stores.
 You just go out and buy them, cook and eat.
 It is as easy as that for most Americans.
 But you have to thank the agricultural workers for that.
-They are the ones who plant, cultivate and harvest and process what you have on your dinner table.
+They are the ones who plant, cultivate and harvest, and process what you have on your dinner table.

 These workers often leave their families for months to follow the crops and find work to bring us the freshest fruits, vegetables, and other farm produce.
 They earn low wages and have to contend with substandard living conditions, long hours, and isolation

 Agricultural workers are people working on farms and maintaining crops like fruits, vegetables, and livestock.
 They may work in small farms, large industrial corporations, or family-run farms.
 While some are full-time employees, most workers are temporary and seasonal.

 The kind of labor that agricultural workers do is one of the reasons why most US states exempt them from workers’ compensation.

 What is Worker’s Compensation and why are they Important?

 Workers’ compensation is a type of insurance that provides coverage to workers if they get injuries at work or become ill because of the work they do.
 Almost all U.S. states require employers to avail of workers’ compensation either through the government or private insurance companies.
 Workers are provided with medical care and benefits for work-related injuries.
 Employers, on the other hand, have coverage for lawsuits if their workers decide to sue.

 - Medical coverage for the employee including hospital bills, doctors visits, and laboratory works